-Whether you are an athlete, occasional exerciser, stay at home Horsham mum or desk worker you will experience tight shoulders or muscles, aches and pains and postural issues at some point in your life.
+Whether you are an athlete, occasional exerciser, desk worker or stay-at-home parent you will experience tight shoulder and muscles, aches and pains, and postural issues at some point in your life.

 Deep tissue sports massage can help ease away tension, help you pinpoint the area responsible for bad posture and provide relief from chronic muscle pain.

 Deep tissue sports massage can unlock your body’s potential and solve muscular problems that block your physical progress.
 Combine this with targeted exercise to strengthen deep postural muscles and live your life free from pain!

 Soft tissues suffer trauma from overuse, adaptive shortening, postural imbalance, strains, stress or nutritional deficits.
 Such trauma leaves the soft tissues in a state of involuntary spasm, leading to pain and a restriction of movement.
 This spasm causes a ‘trigger point’ to form in the soft tissue structure which will feel like a knot.
 Deactivation of these trigger points will:

 - Reduce local and referred pain patterns

 - Improve circulation

 - Increase flexibility of the affected muscle